Amid Northern Ireland's chaos, is there an economic argument for a United Ireland? | DW | 29.04.2021

 The potential reunification of Ireland is one of the most complicated and politically sensitive questions in Europe.
 For years it was off the agenda, but Brexit has dragged it back to the center of debate.
 In May 2021, Northern Ireland marks a centenary of existence, but its future looks very uncertain.

-Opinion polling in Northern Ireland shows a consistent trend towards growing support for Irish unity and for the first time ever, the gap between those for and against is close to margin-of-error territory.
+Opinion polling in Northern Ireland shows a consistent trend toward growing support for Irish unity, and, for the first time, the gap between those for and against is close to margin-of-error territory.
 A poll in April 2021 by LucidTalk for The Sunday Times showed support for "yes" to Irish unity at 43%, compared to 49% for preserving the status quo.

-The sensitivity of the issue for many unionists (who favor remaining in the UK) means there has been little preparation for the consequences of a possible referendum, generally referred to as a border poll.
+The sensitivity of the issue for many unionalists (who favor remaining in the UK) means that there has been little preparation for the consequences of a possible referendum, generally referred to as a border poll.
 The Irish government has also been reluctant to push the issue.

 Even though both share a relatively small island, the Irish and Northern Irish economies have been on different paths for much of history.